To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Range

 SpotOn recommends a minimum of 1/2 acre to work properly, while you can use Halo in a smaller yard (0.2 acres).
 SpotOn also needs space between barriers, so fence lines can’t be too close together.
-Based on this, SpotOn is designed for larger properties.
+Based on this, SpotOn is designed for larger properties (and requires a larger minimum sized zone).

 Accuracy